alexcheng1982/server-sent-events-sample/README.md

 -------------------------
 The sample project is built using [Gradle](http://www.gradle.org), just use `gradle war` to generate the WAR file.
 Put the WAR file into any servlet container and access the index page.

+In the page, you should see a red rectangle moving randomly in the page.